microsoft/MicroHack/03-Azure/01-03-Infrastructure/05_Azure_VMware_Solution/Solutionguide/02-NSX-Add-Segment.md

 ### Note
 The IP address needs to be on a non-overlapping RFC1918 address block, which ensures connection to the VMs on the new segment.

+7. Create a VM from the ISO file in the Content Library (SERVER_EVAL_x64FRE_en-us.iso) and attach it to the segment you just created.
-7. Once the segment is created  refer to the “Credentials&IP” document to attach the respective virtual machine listed there to the new segment that has been created and verify that the virtual machine is getting an IP from the DHCP
+8. Power on the VM and verify that it has received an IP address from the DHCP server.

 ### Hint